AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 *  Reduces the time, cost, and complexity of supporting complex omnichannel commerce scenarios.

-*  Supports entire marketing cloud.

-## Adobe I/O Runtime

-The CIF on Cloud services architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
-The main building blocks of the commerce services are serverless functions (OpenWhisk actions).
-These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

-This will be available later.

 ## CIF Benefits

 The main benefits are:

 1. The integration is an abstraction layer to standardize and encapsulate integrations with multiple systems.
 It provides a flexible and re-usable customization for every service.

 2. The extension is a serverless, microservice-based process and business logic layer that allows you to customize and extend commerce services.

 3. CIF supports headless/omnichannel experiences:
     * Single Page applications and Multipe Pages Applications
     * GraphQL endpoints

 4. CIF provides bi-directional integrations with the Experience Cloud.
-That means integrated SDKs to leverage the power of Adobe's services and solutions, as well as out-of-the-box integrations with Adobe solutions such as Campaign, Target and AEM.
+That means integrated SDKs to leverage the power of Adobe's services and solutions, as well as out-of-the-box integrations with Adobe solutions such as Campaign, and AEM.

+## CIF on Adobe I/O Runtime

+The CIF on Adobe I/O Runtime enables two use-cases: 1.
+3rd party integrations via microservice layer and 2.
+Extensibility of microservices.
+This architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
+The main building blocks of the commerce services are serverless functions (OpenWhisk actions).
+These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

+This will be available later in 2019.

 ## CIF Elements